 May 7, 2018 The California Air Resources Board (CARB) issues a request for public input while it considers “options to best ensure that the greenhouse gas (GHG) emission benefits in California from the current national program and California’s light-duty vehicle GHG regulation are maintained.”
-California is preparing to only accept cars that meet the Obama-era rules, even if the Trump administration succeeds in rolling back those standards.
+California is preparing to accept only cars that meet the Obama-era rules, even if the Trump administration succeeds in rolling back those standards.

 May 16, 2018 A coalition of environmental groups sues EPA, challenging its revised determination of the Mid-term Evaluation finding the standards “not appropriate” and re-opening the standard-setting process.

 May 30, 2018 NHTSA sends its proposed rule to set revised fuel economy standards to the White House Office of Management and Budget for review.

 May 31, 2018 EPA sends its proposed rule to revise greenhouse gas emissions standards to the White House Office of Management and Budget for review.

 July 10, 2018 EPA files a motion to dismiss the case filed by the states, the National Coalition for Advanced Transportation and environmental groups, which are all consolidated in the DC Circuit.
 EPA argues that the revised determination is not a final agency action which can undergo judicial review and it is too early to challenge the action (it is not “ripe” for review) so the parties should wait to challenge a final rule if and when one is issued.
 State of California v.
 EPA, No. 18-01114 (D.C.
 Cir.).